Are Full-Face Motorcycle Helmets Safer? The Brutal Truth About the 4 Types of Helmets

 Reasons-Full-Face-Helmets-Are-Safer-agvsport

-When comparing the full-face helmet with the half or three-quarter helmet, the difference in the coverage area is clear for all to see.
-The difference has practical implications as well, with the full-face helmet protecting not only in the event of an accident but when out riding, where it offers protection from debris and the weather.
+When comparing the full-face helmet with the half or three-quarter helmet, the difference in coverage area is evident for all to see.
+This disparity also has practical implications, with the full-face helmet offering protection not only in the event of an accident but also while riding, shielding from debris and adverse weather conditions.

-However, anyone who has had a bug in the eye at 80 mph would add bug protection to the list as well.
+However, individuals who have experienced a bug in the eye at 80 mph would also consider bug protection essential.

-In the 1980s, Dietmar Otte set out to quantify just how much safer full-face helmets were over their competition, analyzing recent motorcycle accidents to determine the location of the primary impact.
+In the 1980s, Dietmar Otte embarked on quantifying how much safer full-face helmets were compared to their competitors, analyzing recent motorcycle accidents to determine the primary impact location.
 The distribution of impact locations relevant to the helmet is illustrated below.

-By determining the proportion of the primary impacts occurring in locations that would not be protected by other helmets that were not full face, Otte determined that the full-face helmet was 45.3% safer.
+By determining the proportion of primary impacts occurring in locations not protected by other non-full-face helmets, Otte concluded that the full-face helmet was 45.3% safer.

-In 2009, the study was repeated.
-The Motorcycle Accidents In-Depth Study results were like Otte’s, giving the original research further credibility and providing some hard evidence that full-facial helmets are safer than their half and three-quarter helmet counterparts.
+In 2009, the study was replicated.
+The Motorcycle Accidents In-Depth Study results mirrored Otte’s findings, lending further credibility to the original research and providing concrete evidence that full-face helmets are safer than their half and three-quarter helmet counterparts.

 The Benefits of a Chin Bar on a Full-Face Motorcycle Helmet